 To reset your GET password or unlock your account, you can either:

-- Stop by in person at the ITS Help Desk (Library Palmer Wing Lobby), Monday through Thursday – 8 a.m. to 7 p.m.; Friday – 8 a.m. to 5 p.m., or the Annex Link (ST E191), 24x7, except during quarter breaks and University holidays.
+- Stop by in person at the ITS Help Desk (Library Palmer Wing Lobby) during business hours on Monday through Friday.
+For current business hours, visit the ITS Help Desk page.
+You can also visit the Annex Link (ST E191), 24x7, except during breaks and University holidays.
 You will need to provide your CIN and a valid photo id.